SciML/OperatorLearning.jl/docs/src/faq.md

 That is, you'll need to gather data (probably using numerical simulations) that include the solution vector, the grid and the parameters of the PDE (system).

+In case you want to train a DeepONet, instantiating a grid is trivial since the sensor locations (the grid) does not necessarily need to match the discretization of the input function.
+So you can just create the arrays yourself as you like.

 However, future work includes implementing physics-informed operator approximations which have been shown to be able to lighten the amount of training data needed or even alleviate it altogether (see e.g. [[1](https://doi.org/10.1126/sciadv.abi8605)] or [[2](http://arxiv.org/abs/2111.03794)]).

 ## What about hardware and distributed computing?